ltskinner/machine-learning/vault/README.md

 # Knowledge Vault

 This vault exists to train **availability**, not catalogue every niche detail ever

+## Note Patterns

+- Definition
+- Examples
+- Intuition
+- Properties
+- Why it Matters
+- Contrast / Failure Cases
+- Links
+### Flashcard Patterns (for each Note)

+- Definition Recall (recall the formal idea)
+- Property Recognition (recognize when applies)
+- Meaning / Intuition (significance of it existing)
+- Contrast / Failure Modes (distinguish from nearby concepts)
+- Application Bridge (how connects to LA / Graphs)

 ## Core philosophy

 - This vault stores **concepts**, not chapters